The Sophomore Experiences Survey

 Sophomores are defined as those in their second year of college, regardless of credit hours earned.
 Your sample should be representative of your own sophomore students and should contain at least 30% of your sophomores, in order to reliably compare your results to the national norms.
 However, we suggest sending the survey to all second-year students enrolled on your campus.
 Please let us know how many sophomores were sent the survey, so we can calculate response rates for the study.

 The survey is conducted online via Survey Monkey’s encrypted site.
 Each participating institution will receive their own URL where their survey is located, once we receive the institutional registration from www.thrivingincollege.org.
-Each institution is responsible for sending their sophomores an e-mail containing the URL (we will send you a sample copy of an e-mail to send that contains your own specific URL).
+Each institution is responsible for sending their sophomores an e-mail containing the URL.
 A follow-up e-mail should be sent about a week after the initial e-mail, reminding students to go online to complete the survey.
 The survey takes about 20 minutes to complete.
 We strongly suggest the use of incentives (a drawing for gift cards, for instance) in order to encourage higher response rates.
 Please indicate in your registration process whether you intend to use incentives and what those are, so we can include that information at the beginning of the survey.

 Protection of Human Subjects: